-- (a) both 15% of the schedule and 20 MW in each scheduled period for four consecutive hours or more in the same direction; - (b) both 7.5% of the schedule and 10 MW in each scheduled period for six consecutive hours or more in the same direction; - (c) both 1.5% of the schedule and 5 MW in each scheduled period for twelve consecutive hours or more in the same direction; or - (d) both 1.5% of the schedule and 2 MW in each scheduled period for twentyfour consecutive hours or more in the same direction. - 3.
-A pattern of under or over delivery or over or under use of energy occurs generally or at specific times of day.
+- (1) both 15 percent of the schedule and 20 MW in each scheduled period for three consecutive hours or more in the same direction; - (2) both 7.5 percent of the schedule and 10 MW in each scheduled period for six consecutive hours or more in the same direction; - (3) both 1.5 percent of the schedule and 5 MW in each scheduled period for twelve consecutive hours or more in the same direction; or - (4) both 1.5 percent of the schedule and 2 MW in each scheduled period for twenty-four consecutive hours or more in the same direction. - c.
+A pattern of under- or over-delivery or over- or under-use of energy occurs generally or at specific times of day.